slsfi/vonwright-frontend/docs/DEVELOPMENT.md

 This document contains notes and tips on the development of the app.

+## Run locally on Windows

+### Remote Docker image of app

+To locally run a prebuilt Docker image, which has been pushed to an image repository like GitHub Packages or DockerHub:

+1. Start [Docker Desktop][docker_desktop] and log in with your credentials.
+2. In PowerShell, `cd` into the app repository folder.
+3. Run `docker run -it -p 4201:4201 --rm <image-url>` where `<image-url>` must be replaced with the URL to the remote image, for example `ghcr.io/slsfi/digital-edition-frontend-ng:main`.
+4. Open your browser on http://localhost:4201/.

+### Local Docker image of app

+To first build and then run a Docker image of a local copy of the repository on your own machine:

+1. Start [Docker Desktop][docker_desktop] and log in with your credentials.
+2. In PowerShell, `cd` into the app repository folder.
+3. Run `docker build --no-cache -t name:tag .` (notice the dot at the end) to build the image from the current directory, where `name:tag` must be replaced with the name and tag of the image, for example `digital-edition-frontend-ng:latest`.
+4. Run `docker run -it -p 4201:4201 --rm name:tag` where `name:tag` must be replaced with the name and tag of the image that you specified in step 3.
+5. Open your browser on http://localhost:4201/.

+### nginx in front of app image

+In production, nginx is run in a Docker container in front of the app container so nginx, which is more performant than Node.js, can server static files.
+To run the app in this setup locally:

+1. Start [Docker Desktop][docker_desktop] and log in with your credentials.
+2. In PowerShell, `cd` into the app repository folder.
+3. Run `docker build --no-cache -t name:tag .` (notice the dot at the end) to build the image from the current directory, where `name:tag` must be replaced with the name and tag of the image, for example `digital-edition-frontend-ng:latest`.
+4. Replace the URL of `image` in the `web` service in [`compose.yml`][docker_compose_file] with the `name:tag` you chose for the Docker image in step 3. **Do not commit this change!**
+5. Run `docker compose up -d`.
+6. Open your browser on http://localhost:2089/ (the port of the nginx service defined in [`compose.yml`][docker_compose_file]).
+7. Undo the changes in [`compose.yml`][docker_compose_file].
+8. When you are done testing, stop the Docker containers in Docker Desktop and delete all containers and volumes that were created.
+Alternatively you can do this in the terminal by running `docker compose down --volumes`.

 ## Node.js version and building using GitHub Actions

 The Node.js Docker-image tag can be passed as a build argument to `Dockerfile` using the argument `NODE_IMAGE_TAG`. `Dockerfile` sets a default value for the argument if it is not passed.